suhasjs/suhasjs.github.io/_publications/blas-on-flash.md

 eigen-solvers.
 We believe that this approach could be a cost- effective alternative to expensive big-data compute system'
 date: 2018-02-15
-venue: 'Systems for Machine Learning Conference, 2018'
+venue: 'Systems for Machine Learning Conference'
 paperurl: 'https://www.sysml.cc/doc/207.pdf'
 citation: 'Subramanya, Suhas Jayaram, Srajan Garg, and Harsha Vardhan Simhadri.
 "BLAS-on-flash: an alternative for training large ML models?."'
 ---